 - It has a semi-crystalline structure, leading to its substantial flexural strength; meaning it is very flexible and can be bent or molded excessively without breakage.

 - It is easily repaired when subject to damage.

 - It can be remolded and shaped to personal preference.

 - It doesn’t react well with excess heat, pipe tends to expand or melt.

 - It has high flammability and is difficult to paint.

 - It degrades with exposure to ultraviolet rays from sun.

 - Comparatively has a low duration/life span

-- Degradation from sun further leads to oxidation, further causing the forming of cracks within plastic.
+- Degradation from the sun further leads to oxidation, further causing the forming of cracks within the plastic.